What Happens if You Hit a Cyclist With Your Car in Maryland?

 Right-Hook Crash

 A right-hook crash can result when a cyclist rides up on the right side of a motor vehicle, entering the blind spot and preventing the motorist from seeing them before proceeding with a right-hand turn.
 Even though the cyclist entered the blind spot of the vehicle, the driver is often liable for a crash when turning right.
-To avoid this, drivers need to practice caution in areas where cyclists ride, and this should include slowing down, using turn signals, and double-checking blind spots before turning.
+To avoid this, drivers need to practice caution in areas where cyclists ride, including slowing down, using turn signals, and double-checking blind spots before turning.

 Cyclist Has the Right of Way